-Additional information about the candidate field is as follows:
+Additional information about the first round candidate field is as follows:

 - Ashraf Ghani.
 Ghani's reputation for affiliation with global organizations such as the United Nations and the World Bank contributed in the perception in the 2009 election that Ghani is out of touch with average Afghans' problems.
-However, Ghani apparently was able to appeal to wide range of Pashtuns in the first round, and running mate Abdul Rashid Dostam apparently delivered a large number of Uzbek votes.
-The other Ghani running mate is former Justice Minister Sarwar Danish, a Hazara Shiite who studied in Iran and who perhaps won over some Hazara votes.
-His first round results, discussed below, tracked with published polls in late 2013 placing him as a front-runner with about 25% support. - Dr. Abdullah.
+However, Ghani apparently was able to appeal to wide range of Pashtuns in 2014, and running mate Abdul Rashid Dostam apparently delivered a large number of Uzbek votes.
+The other Ghani running mate is former Justice Minister Sarwar Danish, a Hazara Shiite who studied in Iran and who perhaps won over some Hazara votes. - Dr. Abdullah.
 Dr. Abdullah campaigned not only in Northern Alliance strongholds but also in Pashtun provinces, stressing there his Pashtun heritage on his father's side.
-His supporters mainly in the north and west also faced a more permissive security environment to vote in than did Pashtuns.
+His supporters, mainly in the north and west, also faced a more permissive security environment to vote in than did Pashtuns.
 Abdullah's first vice presidential running mate is Hizb-e-Islam member Mohammad Khan (a Pashtun) and his second vice presidential running mate is Mohammad Mohaqiq, a Hazara faction leader discussed earlier.
-Opinion polls consistently showed him to a front runner in the first round.
+Opinion polls consistently showed him to be a front runner. - Zalmay Rassoul.
+Foreign Minister Rassoul was considered an early front-runner because of his generally close relations with Karzai.
+However, polls in December 2013 put him behind Ghani and Abdullah, and final first round results tracked with that polling.
+Rassoul attempted to win Northern Alliance votes by naming Ahmad Zia Masoud, brother of Ahmad Shah Masoud, as first vice presidential candidate.
+The other Rassoul running mate was Bamiyan governor Habiba Sohrabi, an ethnic Hazara, who appeared to garner female support at campaign rallies.
+(Two other females were vice-presidential candidates.) - Qayyum Karzai.
+Despite President Karzai's repeated statements that he did not want his elder brother to run, Qayyum entered the race nonetheless.
+In early March 2014, Qayyum withdrew and endorsed Rassoul. - Abdi Rab Rasul Sayyaf.
+Sayyaf's candidacy concerned U.S. and international officials because of his past ties to radical Islamist Arab volunteers in the antiSoviet war who ultimately formed Al Qaeda.29 As a parliamentarian, Sayyaf has

-&lt;sup>30 Matthew Rosenberg.
+28 Matthew Rosenberg.
 "Polling Comes to Afghanistan, Suggesting Limit to Sway of President Karzai."
 New York Times, December 28, 2013.